xiaoli-dong/nf-fluAB/README.md

 ### 3. NGS Reads Mapping and Mapping File Preprocessing

-Align quality controlled short or long reads to the selected reference genome using a suitable read aligner and Process the alignment files to generate a clean mapping file.
+Align quality-controlled short or long reads to the selected reference genome using a suitable read aligner.
+The resulting alignment files are processed to generate a clean mapping file.

 - **Short Reads Mapping**: `bwa`, `minimap2`, `samtools`, `Picard`
 - **Long Reads Mapping**: `minimap2`, `samtools`, `Picard`

 ### 4. Variant Calling and VCF File Preprocessing

- Variants (mutations) are then called from the aligned reads, identifying SNPs (single nucleotide polymorphisms) and indels (insertions and deletions) in the viral genome. normalize the vcf files and filter out the variants which can cause frameshift
+Variants (mutations) are called from the aligned reads, identifying SNPs (single nucleotide polymorphisms) and indels (insertions and deletions) in the viral genome.
+The VCF files are normalized and filtered to remove variants that may cause frameshifts.

 - **Short Read Variant Calling**: `freebayes`, `bcftools`, `snpEff`
 - **Long Read Variant Calling**: `Clair3`, `bcftools`, `snpEff`